squarepupil/website-pages/src/pages/faq.md

 Yes, but in a more subtle way than most expect.
 Please see the [Our Story](our-story.html) page for a more in-depth explanation of our name.

-### Do students receive a high school diploma upon graduation?
+### Do students receive a diploma?

-No, Arts & Ideas does not issue a high school equivalence diploma.

 Yes, Arts & Ideas grants its own diploma for students who write and defend a thesis.
-A&I diploma is a document that students can and do use for college and job applications.
-Please see our [I get it, but what about…?](confusions.html) page for more information on college and career for Sudbury graduates.
+A&I diploma is not a high school equivalence diploma; however, it is a document that students can and do use for college and job applications.

+Please see our [I get it, but what about…?](confusions.html) page for more information about colleges and careers for Sudbury graduates.

 ### How does graduation work?